 ENGLISH PROFICIENCY: TOEFL / IELTS

 All applicants are required to demonstrate a level of proficiency in the English language sufficient to meet the admission requirement of the Graduate School of Arts and Sciences.
 Proficiency can be demonstrated by the receipt of a bachelor's or advanced degree from an accredited institution of higher education in the United States or from a university where English is the primary language of instruction (please note that applicants receiving degrees at universities in U.S. territories, such as Puerto Rico, are required to submit the TOEFL or IELTS unless the primary language of instruction at the institution is English).

 All other applicants must achieve at least a minimum score on either the TOEFL or IELTS test.
 Test scores must be received by the application deadline date.
 Applicants should allow six to eight weeks from the test date for the reporting of scores to the institution.
 Applications will not be considered without TOEFL/IELTS scores.

 TOEFL: A minimum score of 80 (iBT test) on the Test of English as a Foreign Language (TOEFL).
 TOEFL information: http://www.ets.org/toefl/

 IELTS: A minimum score of 7.0 from the International English Language Testing System.
 IELTS Information: http://www.ielts.org

 Graduate students in the English program plan their program of study with a graduate faculty member.
 All students must propose and prepare for one oral examination on a topic that synthesizes their studies.

 With the approval of the Director of Graduate Studies in English, students may take up to six hours of course work in another department or at other institutions in the consortium of universities of the Washington area.
-Students may also take seminars offered through the Folger Shakespeare Library's Institute of Renaissance and Eighteenth Century Studies.
+Students may also take seminars offered through the Folger Shakespeare Library's Institute for Scholarly Programs.